-In October, the average rental property on Rentals.ca was listed for rent at $1,836 per month, with the median property listed for $1,700 per month.
-It should be noted for this report that properties listed for above $5,000 a month and below $500 a month were eliminated from the sample of units analyzed.
+In January, the average property on Rentals.ca was listed for rent at $1,854 per month in Canada overall, the median rent was $1,747 per month.
+It should also be noted that properties listed for above $5,000 a month and below $500 a month are eliminated from the sample of units analyzed.
 Also, short-term, single-room and furnished rental units are eliminated from the sample where identifiable.

 Provincial Rental Rates